Houses of Benedictine Monks: Priory of Felixstowe

 Felix Hotel Built in Cobbold Road by T W Cotman (Now Harvest House) Grade: II Listed Building Date Listed: 24 August 1973 English Heritage Building ID: 286247

-Building began on a flour mill and grain storage silo on the north side of Felixstowe dock basin.
+Building began on a flour mill and grain storage silo on the north side of Felixstowe dock basin. (read more at the Port of Felixstowe History Page)

 The pier was built.